What is Title Insurance and Who Pays for It?

 Let’s look at a real-world application to see how this works.
 Homeowner Johnson is selling her craftsman-style home to Wilson.
 Portland City Bank is financing the deal.

-What is a Title Search?
+What Is a Title Search?

 Before a real estate sale can be finalized, a title search on the property must be completed.
 This is a thorough check of records related to the property’s title.
 The search looks for known defects or other previously unknown “encumbrances” associated with the property.
-Title companies look through old tax records, wills and trusts, marriage certificates and divorce decrees, maps, court judgements, and any other documents related to the property.
+Title companies look through old tax records, wills and trusts, marriage certificates and divorce decrees, maps, court judgments, and any other documents related to the property.

 Can You Afford Closing Costs on the Home You Want to Buy?

 Typically, title insurance costs anywhere from .5% – 1% of the total sales price of a home.
-In Oregon and Washington the charge is typically under 1%.
+In Oregon and Washington, the charge is typically under 1%.

 Don’t forget, though, that this is only part of what you’ll pay at closing.

 Fidelity National Title has a helpful closing costs estimator calculator that includes escrow and title insurance costs for the seller.
 Check it out here.
-Enter your city and state to get local estimates on total seller’s closing costs.
+Enter your city and state to get local estimates on the total seller’s closing costs.

 What if a Title Dispute Arises After Closing?